 With simmering volcanoes and spouting geysers, glaciers and icebergs, and deeply carved fjords, Iceland is a land where geology comes to life.
 Discover these extreme landscapes as a family, venturing into ancient caves, cruising to islands buzzing with birdlife, and taking a dip in burbling hot springs.
 Learn about pirates, sea monsters, and the island’s rich mythology, and enjoy time to get to know native Icelanders—from artisans and storytellers to local families and kids.

-Arrive in Iceland early and enjoy your first Icelandic breakfast and a leisurely dip at the Blue Lagoon, a perfect introduction to Iceland’s geothermal landscape.
-Explore the lagoon’s volcanic origins, learn about the curative powers of its naturally heated seawater, and take a dip in these steaming springs if you wish.
+Arrive in Iceland early and stop for a dip in the Blue Lagoon, a perfect introduction to Iceland’s geothermal landscape.
+Explore the lagoon’s volcanic origins, learn about the curative powers of its naturally heated seawater and take a dip in these steaming springs if you wish.
 Check into your Reykjavík hotel and enjoy lunch on your own.
-In the afternoon's walking tour, photograph colorfully painted houses and the immense Hallgrímskirkja Church.
-Take a short flight to the enchanted Westfjords peninsula and get settled in the town of Ísafjörður in time for a welcome dinner.
+In the afternoon's walking tour, photograph colorfully painted houses and the immense Hallgrímskirkja Church or take in the fascinating Settlement Exhibition at the Reykjavík City Museum.
+Icelandair Hotel Reykjavík Marina (B,D)

 Hotel Horn (B,L,D)

-Today, kids get to know their pen pals during a morning of fun activities.
-Then, picture yourself a buccaneer at the Pirate House, exploring the fascinating history of piracy on Iceland’s shores.
-Dress up in costume, go on a treasure hunt, learn to tie knots and navigate.
-After a pirate-themed picnic, head to the soaring Látrabjarg cliffs, Europe’s westernmost point and home to one of the largest colonies of nesting seabirds in Europe.
-Photograph fearless puffins, and learn to identify kittiwakes, northern fulmars, Arctic terns, guillemots, auks, razorbills, and many more as the waves crash far below.
+Early this morning, head to the soaring Látrabjarg cliffs, Europe’s westernmost point and home to one of the largest colonies of nesting seabirds in Europe.
+Photograph fearless puffins and learn to identify kittiwakes, northern fulmars, Arctic terns, guillemots, auks, razorbills and many more as the waves crash far below.
 Hop on a ferry at noon and arrive in Stykkishólmur, on the Snæfellsjökull peninsula for an afternoon at leisure.
 Hotel Egilsen (B,L,D)

 Hotel Egilsen (B,L,D)

 We tap into National Geographic’s vast network to design unique travel experiences for the whole family, filled with hands-on activities and memorable moments.
-A special aspect of this expedition is the Kid-to-Kid Connection, which links every young traveler with a pen pal of similar age in Iceland.
-Kids will meet up with their Icelandic pen pals in the waterfront village of Patreksfjörður, and head to an indoor climbing wall together for a lesson with local climbers.
+A special aspect of this expedition is the Kid-to-Kid Connection, which links every young traveler with a child of similar age in Iceland.
+Kids will meet up with their Icelandic friends in the capital of Reykjavík.
 They'll play Kubb, an old Viking game, and a friendly round of soccer before sharing ice cream treats as they get to know each other better.

 Our dynamic Expedition Leaders enrich each experience with their insights, knowledge, and energy, and a Young Explorer Leader joins every group to facilitate fun activities that help kids get the most out of the places we go.
 As we travel, we’ll also meet up with fascinating people doing meaningful work in the field.